threefoldtecharchive/vdc-solutions-charts/README.md

 use these values.
 2. Extend the image to receive the configuration as environment variable and add an entrypoint to use these variables to configure and start the node.
 3. Secrets and ConfigMaps can be used as templates with values from `values.yaml` and its content can be used to override specific files or dirs in the container or be received as environment variables.
+- for more information refer to this [link](https://helm.sh/docs/chart_template_guide/accessing_files/#configmap-and-secrets-utility-functions)

 ## Ingress Configuration
 Traefik is used as the ingress controller.
 To expose a service outside the cluster, an ingress resource with the appropriate kind should be added.
 By default, the `ingress` kind is attached to web and websecure entrypoints, which means that it receives the http and https traffic when the request host matches the host in the ingress definition.